U.S. flag

 Industrial Security

 The DD 254, a draft of which is required to accompany all solicitations, outlines security requirements and classification guidance to contractors that have been or may be awarded a classified contract by a Government Contracting Activity (GCA), as referenced in the Commerce Acquisitions Manual (CAM) CAM 1337.70 Personnel Security Requirements.
 The DD 254 applies to all contracts involving access to CNSI by all U.S. contractors and must be executed prior to the commencement of any work on a classified contract.
-The DD 254 applies to all contracts involving access to CNSI by all U.S. contractors and must be executed prior to the commencement of any work on a classified contract.
-Please see the Industrial Security Process Chart and the CAM 1337.70 Personnel Security Requirements for your reference.
+Please refer to Industrial Security Process Chart and the CAM 1337.70 Personnel Security Requirements for guidance.

-Prior to a contract solicitation, one of the following OSY Divisions must be contacted:
+Prior to contract solicitation, one of the following OSY Divisions must be contacted:

-1. Unclassified contracts: Cognizant bureau's Personnel Security Office (PERSEC) must be consulted.
+1. For Unclassified Contracts: Contact your bureau's Personnel Security Office (PERSEC) regarding background investigations.

 2. Classified contract: ISP, [email protected], must be consulted.

-The ISP has purview over all classified contracts awarded within the Department as outlined within the Performance Work Statement (PWS), Statement of Work (SOW), or other requirements documents for that specific contract.
-Requirements documents must clearly state in a justification statement how and why the contractor will require continuous access to CNSI, at what level (Confidential, Secret, Top Secret), to what extent (meetings, direct access to classified material, or access to classified systems), and which task is associated with access to CNSI.
-Such requirements include general policies and procedures; reporting; Facility Clearance Levels (FCLs); Personnel Clearance Levels (PCLs); addressing Foreign Ownership, Control, or Influence (FOCI) issues; and subcontracting.
+The ISP has oversight of all classified contracts awarded within the Department as outlined within the Performance Work Statement (PWS), Statement of Work (SOW), or other requirements documents for that specific contract.
+Requirements documents must clearly state in a justification statement how and why the contractor will require continuous access to CNSI, at what level (Confidential, Secret, Top Secret), to what extent (meetings, direct access to CNSI, or access to classified systems and networks), and which task is associated with access to CNSI.
+Such requirements include general policies and procedures; reporting; Facility Clearances (FCLs); Personnel Clearances (PCLs); addressing Foreign Ownership, Control, or Influence (FOCI) issues; and subcontracting.

 Roles and Responsibilities for Security Requirements

-Industrial Security Program (ISP): Only members of the ISP may be designated as a Government Reviewer in National Industrial Security Program (NISP) Contract Classification System (NCCS).
+Industrial Security Program (ISP): Only members of the ISP may be designated as a Government Reviewer in the National Industrial Security System (NISS) Increment II (NI2) System.
 To ensure the proper election of a Government Reviewer, contact [email protected].

-Contracting Officer (CO): The CO must have the role of Government Contracting Officer within NCCS.
+Contracting Officer (CO): The CO must have the role of Government Contracting Officer within NI2.
 This role may not be delegated.
 The CO is the final authority to release a DD 254 to industry, permitting access to CNSI in the performance of a contract.
-A CO may delegate the role of Government Certifying Official to a COR.
+A CO may delegate the role of Government Certifying Official to a COR in the form of an appointment letter.

 CORs are also responsible for submitting the appropriate documents once the contract has been determined to require access to CNSI in the performance of the contract.
 The COR ensures the scope of work has been clearly stated within the requirements document outlining the required access to CNSI.
 Include the access level (Confidential, Secret, Top-Secret, or Sensitive Compartmented Information [SCI]) and to what extent (meetings, direct access to classified material, or access to classified systems) access is required.

-CORs require access to NCCS as a Government Originator and, if nominated as the certifying official, the Government Certifying Official role to submit the below:
+CORs require access to NI2 as a Government Originator and, if nominated, as the Certifying Official or Government Certifying Official role to submit the below:

-The COR submits to the ISP the following through NCCS during pre-solicitation, revision, or modification:
+COR submits to the ISP the following through NI2 during pre-solicitation, prior to award, revision, or modification:

-1. DD-254 originated and submitted through the NCCS to the ISP for review through NCCS.
+1. DD 254 originated and submitted through the NI2 to the ISP for final access approval.

-1. Once the Defense Counterintelligence and Security Agency (DCSA) has granted system access, the Government Account Manager will verify roles within NCCS.
+• Once the Defense Counterintelligence and Security Agency (DCSA) has granted system access, the Government Account Manager will verify roles within NI2.

-2. Requirements Document (PWS, SOW, etc.) attached within NCCS.
+3. Requirements Document (PWS, SOW, etc.) attached within NI2.

-Once the DD 254 is reviewed by the ISP, the DD 254 is routed to the certifying official and then to the CO for release to industry, at which time access may be granted to CNSI, as outlined within the requirements document and DD 254 for a specific classified contract.
+Once DD 254 is reviewed by the ISP, DD 254 is routed to the Certifying Official and then to the CO for release to industry, at which time access may be granted to CNSI, as outlined within the requirements document and DD 254 for a specific classified contract.
 Classified work may not be performed unless an ISP-executed DD 254 has been received by the COR.

-The ISP or GCA does not execute DD 254s for subcontractors as that is the responsibility of the primary contractor awarding the sub-contract.
-All DD 254s for sub-contracting must be submitted through NCCS.
+The ISP or Government Contracting Activity (GCA) does not execute DD 254s for subcontractors as that is the responsibility of the primary contractor awarding the sub-contract.
+All DD 254s for sub-contracting must be submitted through NI2 prior to subcontract personnel being onboarded.

-Many resources are available on the DCSA NCCS website and the Department Industrial Security Commerce Connection website.
-For a PowerPoint with instructions for general account requestors please review “How to Access NCCS.”
+Many resources are available on the DCSA NI2 website and the Department Industrial Security Commerce Connection website.

 Facility Clearance

-Classified contracts may only be awarded to companies with an active FCL.
+Classified contracts may only be awarded to companies with an active Facility Clearance (FCL).
 FCL status is confirmed by the DCSA, which processes, issues, and monitors the continued eligibility of entities for an FCL.
-A contractor company’s FCL must be equal to or higher than that of the requirements of the classified contract to be awarded.
+The contractor’s FCL must be at the same or higher classification level as the contract requirements.
 The contractor company is responsible for acquiring and maintaining an active FCL and for acquiring and maintaining PCLs for all personnel that will access CNSI as part of a classified contract.
 If a contractor company does not have an active FCL at the proper level, they may apply to obtain one by following the process outlined on the DCSA Facility Clearance website.
+Additional safeguarding levels are required when CNSI will be accessed at the contractor company’s location and must be equal to or higher than that of the CNSI to be accessed.

-The ISP confirms the FCL status of the candidate company during the pre-solicitation phase of acquisition for the primary or sub-contractors prior to awarding the project.
-FCL confirmation begins with reviewing the candidate company’s Commercial and Government Entity (CAGE) Code.
-A CAGE Code is assigned by the Defense Logistics Agency.
-If a contracting company does not have a CAGE code, they may apply to obtain one by following the process outlined on the System for Awards Management (SAM) website.
+The ISP confirms the FCL status of the candidate company during the pre-solicitation phase of acquisition for the primary or sub-contractors prior to contract award.
+FCL confirmation begins with reviewing the candidate company’s Commercial and Government Entity (CAGE) code.
+A CAGE code is assigned by the Defense Logistics Agency.
+If a contractor company does not have a CAGE code, they may apply to obtain one by following the process outlined at SAM.gov (System for Award Management).
+A valid CAGE code is not confirmation that a valid FCL exists.

 Classified Contractor In/Out-Processing Procedures